The X-Files (franchise): Legacy

 The X-Files franchise has influenced many series over the years and became a television touchstone of the '90s.
 The first installment, The X-Files, became an international hit and its two main actors, David Duchovny and Gillian Anderson, became international sex symbols.
 Series such as Bones, Fringe and Lost have cited The X-Files as a major influence.
 The series has also topped ranking polls worldwide, but most notably in the English-speaking world.
 Carter, Duchovny and Anderson celebrated the 20th anniversary of the series at a July 18, 2013, panel at San Diego Comic-Con hosted by TV Guide.
 During the discussion, Anderson discussed Scully's impact on female fans, relating that a number of women have informed her that they entered into careers in physics because of the character.

 The two other series in the franchise have, on the other hand, made less impact.
 Millennium, while well received by many critics, garnered criticism for the episodes being similar to each other in content and themes.
 Variety magazine reviewer Jeremy Gerard, although his review was mostly favorable, criticized it for giving him the "nagging feeling" that it wanted to hurt him.
 Many reviewers noted the dark storylines of the series, which were constantly mentioned as a reason why the show never became widely popular.
 The spin-off, entitled The Lone Gunmen, lasted only one season due to declining viewership, although it too earned largely positive reviews.

 On January 17, 2015, Fox confirmed that they were looking at the possibility of bringing The X-Files back.
 Fox chairman Dana Walden told reporters that "conversations so far have only been logistical and are in very early stages" and that the series would only go forward if Carter, Anderson, and Duchovny were all on board, and that it was a matter of ensuring all of their timetables are open.
 Season 10 aired in January and February 2016.

 In April 2017, it was announced that The X-Files would return for another season and would begin production in the summer of the same year.
 Season 11 premiered on January 3, 2018.

 Following Gillian Anderson's exit from the series Fox announced that there are no plans for a season 12.

+Planned reboot

+In 2023, Chris Carter announced that a reboot of The X-Files was in the works.
+The reboot is set to be produced by Ryan Coogler, known for directing the films Black Panther and Black Panther: Wakanda Forever.
+Coogler stated his mother's love for the original series is what drove him to choose the project.
+Carter has approved the project but is not involved.
+In an interview during December 2025, Coogler confirmed he is currently working on the reboot.
+The series is intended to follow the same serialized format as the original, with a "monster of the week" in each episode alongside an overarching conspiracy.